Sansevieria trifasciata ‘Laurentii’ (san-se-VEER-ee-uh try-fask-ee-AH-tuh law-REN-tee-eye) is the most often sold Sansevieria plant variety.

 Hailing from the hot and punishing regions of India and Africa,

-This evergreen perennial variety of Sansevieria is a member of the Agavaceae family.
+This attractive plant perennial variety of Sansevieria (now in the genus Dracaena) is a member of the Asparagaceae family.

 Sansevieria Laurentii Care

 Snake Plant Laurentii grows to be between two and four feet tall with a spread of one or two feet in the wild.

 When grown as potted houseplants, they typically top out at about two feet high and will spread to fill the container.